Path Development Network with Finite-dimensional Lie Group Representation: Introduction

 where $\theta$ is the model parameter, ${\rm Id}_m$ is the identity matrix, and $\exp$ is the matrix exponential.
-It has a recurrence structure analogous to that of the RNNs.
+It possesses a recurrence structure analogous to that of RNNs.

-To optimise model parameters in the development layer, we exploit the recurrence structure \eqref{eqn:dev_ref} and the Lie group structure of the range of the output to design an efficient gradient-based optimisation method.
-This is achieved via combining the backpropagation through time of the RNNs and an optimisation method on manifolds known as ``trivialisation''; see \cite{lezcano2019trivializations}.
-In particular, when choosing the Lie algebra of the orthogonal group, the algebraic structure of the development output helps establish the boundedness of gradient.
-This alleviates the gradient vanishing/exploding problems of the backpropagation through time, thus leading to a more stable training process.
-To the best of our knowledge, this work is the first of the kind to (1), construct a trainable layer based on path development; and (2), design the backpropagation of the development layer, taking into account adequate Lie group structures.
+To optimise the model parameters of the development layer, we exploit the recurrence structure in Eq.~\eqref{eqn:dev_ref} and the Lie group-valued output to design an efficient gradient-based optimisation method.
+We combine backpropagation through time of RNNs and ``trivialisation'', an optimisation method on manifolds (\cite{lezcano2019trivializations}).
+In particular, when $\mathfrak{g}$ is the Lie algebra of the orthogonal group, we can establish boundedness of the gradient.
+This alleviates the gradient vanishing/exploding problems of backpropagation through time, thus leading to a more stable training process.

+To the best of our knowledge, this paper is the first of the kind to \begin{enumerate} \item construct a trainable layer based on the path development; and \item design, taking into account adequate Lie group structures, the backpropagation of the development layer. \end{enumerate} Key advantages of our proposed path development layer include the following: \begin{enumerate} \item it provides mathematically principled features that are characteristic and universal (Theorem \ref{separate_points} and Theorem \ref{thm: universality_of_development}); \item it is a data-adaptive, trainable layer pluggable into general neural network architectures; \item it is applicable to high-dimensional time series; \item it helps stabilise the training process; and \item it can model the dynamics on non-Euclidean spaces by exploiting appropriate Lie group structure. \end{enumerate}